Lucius Licinius Crassus: Family

-Marriage alliance with Marius

-Crassus' third daughter, Licinia (Tertia), married Gaius Marius the Younger, son of the famous general and statesman Gaius Marius.
-The marriage may have taken place around 95 BC, though the date is pure supposition by scholars, based on the known political alliance between the two fathers, the fact that men could not marry before they turned 14, but that leading families tended to marry early to cement alliances.

-Nothing is known of this Licinia after Marius the Younger's death in 82 BC.
-However, many years later in the time of Julius Caesar's dictatorship, a certain Pseudo-Marius appeared in Rome claiming to be their son.
-Cicero seems to have accepted the possibility that he might indeed be a Marius, but he refused nonetheless to help the man out publicly.
-This Pseudo-Marius was murdered on the orders of Mark Antony after Caesar's assassination.
+Crassus adopted his grandson by his elder daughter and Scipio Nasica, who became Lucius Licinius Crassus Scipio.

 Luxurious lifestyle

 Crassus was somewhat infamous in later generations for his luxurious lifestyle.
 In particular, he was notably the first Roman to use columns made of imported marble, in this case from Mt.
 Hymettus in Greece.
 His contemporaries also mocked him for this luxury.
 A Marcus Brutus dubbed him the 'Palatine Venus' for the apparent effeminacy of the columns, and a serious dispute broke out between Crassus and his colleague as censor, Gnaeus Domitius Ahenobarbus, over the marble.

 Crassus also had a beloved pet eel, much to the bemusement of later Roman commentators.
 When Crassus held a funeral for the pet, the same Domitius Ahenobarbus snidely commented on the affair.
 Crassus retorted: "did you not bury three wives and not shed a tear?"